Albertoocbs/So_long/README.md

 Prior to starting with this project, it’s recomended to learn about the miniLibX, the simple graphic library that we use at 42.
 Take a look in this page to get an overview: https://github.com/S-LucasSerrano/miniLibX_sample](https://harm-smits.github.io/42docs/libs/minilibx/loops.html)

+**Recommendation**

+Before diving into the code, I highly recommend trying to implement the game mechanics yourself.
+Take the time to understand all the concepts, functions, and libraries involved in the project.
+Exploring the code can be helpful, but ensuring you grasp the fundamentals will provide a stronger learning experience and make troubleshooting easier.
+Remember, the journey of understanding is just as important as the final result!

 **Example of a 2D basic game:**